Modular programs

 Since \(\overline{\mathtt{bits}} = \mathtt{nbits}\), and \(\mathtt{bits}\), \(\mathtt{nbits} \in \{ 0, 1 \}\), we can express the relation between the columns \(\mathtt{bits}\) and \(\mathtt{nbits}\) as:

-The idea to connect the \(\mathtt{Main}\) program with the \(\mathtt{Negation}\) program will be to construct \(a\) and \(\bar{a}\) from the given bits of each free input integer \(a\).
-Therefore, the inclusion argument that verifies that the tuple \((a,\bar{a})\) from the \(\mathtt{Main}\) program is included in the \(\mathtt{Negation}\) program will also prove the fact that \(\bar{a}\) is correctly constructed.
-In order to achieve this, we will need a constant polynomial called \(\mathtt{FACTOR}\).
+The idea of connecting the \(\mathtt{Main}\) program with the \(\mathtt{Negation}\) program is to construct \(a\) and \(\bar{a}\) from the given bits of each free input integer \(a\).
+Therefore, the inclusion argument that verifies that the tuple \((a,\bar{a})\) from the \(\mathtt{Main}\) program is included in the \(\mathtt{Negation}\) program also proves the fact that \(\bar{a}\) is correctly constructed.
+In order to achieve this, we need a constant polynomial called \(\mathtt{FACTOR}\).
 As depicted in the above table, \(\mathtt{FACTOR}\) places the bits in their correct bit-position.

 At the same time, a constant polynomial \(\texttt{RESET}\) is necessary so as to allow resetting the generation of columns \(\texttt{a}\) and \(\mathtt{neg\_a}\) from the bits of \(\mathtt{bits}\) and \(\mathtt{nbits}\) respectively, after every 4 rows.